mrgnw/mrgnw/README.md

 - 🍍 [anani.app](https://anani.app) — translate to all of your languages at once with Svelte, Cloudflare, and LLMs.

 ### Also building
 - Enframe - one photo can contain many stories, depending on how you frame it.
-Crop your photo to all of right frame for all of the dimensions you want to imagine. native + mobile app.
+Easily manage all of them - Crop your photo to the right frame for all of the dimensions you want to imagine. native + mobile app.
 Rust, Tauri, Svelte.
 Adobe LightRoom integration.
 - Galeria - A better way to share portfolios and shoots for photographers and their clients & models.
 Easier, faster downloads for everyone.
 Better control.
 - 📲 [textme.cc](https://textme.cc) — an easier way to deal with phone numbers and messaging apps (particularly WhatsApp).